Dr. A. (Anne-Kathrin) Klesse

 Affiliated since 2016

-Her research has been awarded with the prestigious VENI grant (by NWO) and was published in leading Marketing journals, such as Journal of Consumer Research (JCR), Journal of Marketing Research (JMR), and Journal of Marketing (JM).
+Her research has been awarded with the prestigious VENI grant (by NWO) and is published in leading Marketing journals (e.g., the Journal of Consumer Research, Journal of Marketing Research, and Journal of Marketing) and general science journals (e.g., Proceedings of the National Academy of Science and Nature Sustainability).
+In 2024, Anne was one of 33 faculty members chosen as a Marketing Science Institute Scholar.

-Anne-Kathrin currently serves at the Editorial Review Board for the International Journal of Research in Marketing (IJRM) and JM.
+Anne-Kathrin currently serves at the Editorial Review Board of the Journal of Marketing and is an Associate Editor at the International Journal of Research in Marketing.

 Publications